chakra-ui/panda/.changeset/three-countries-rush.md

 'panda-css-vscode': patch
 ---

-Fix extension build after adding pathe
+Fix issue where extension build fails due to the use of `pathe`